JakubVanek/lms2012-stuff/ev3color/README.md

 This folder contains findings from firmware reverse engineering of the EV3 color sensor.
 C pseudocode of the firmware can be found in [`program.c`](program.c) and [`program.h`](program.h).

+Please note that there may be accidental errors in the code that are not present in the original firmware.
+For verification, please check against disassembly of the original [flash image](binaries/flash.bin).

 ## Why?

 Mostly for the challenge, but there was also another reason.